-\autoref{fig:software-reuse} illustrates a simplified example of software reuse within the Maven ecosystem.
-Software reuse happens at two levels, the artifact-level, and the code-level.
-At the artefact level, a project declares a list of libraries that have to be added to the project's classpath in order to build correctly.
-Later, at the code-level, the members of the API (e.g., types, methods, etc.) are either directly called, e.g. via object instantiation, or dynamically called, e.g., using reflection.
+\autoref{fig:software-reuse} illustrates a simplified example of API usages within the Maven ecosystem.
+API usages happen at two levels, the artifact-level, and the code-level.
+At the artifact level, a project declares a list of libraries that have to be added to the project's classpath in order to build correctly.
+At the code-level, the members of the API (e.g., types, methods, etc.) are called, e.g., via object instantiation.